True Crew Annual June Recital

 Overview

 Every June, True Crew produces an original Summer Recital.
-No shows are repeated from previous years, making each performance is unique!
+No shows are repeated from previous years, making each performance unique!
 All students are expected to participate and will be choreographed into class routines unless the parent/guardian notifies us otherwise.
 Families may opt out at registration if they do not wish for their student to participate.

 Location & Date